vedantmgoyal2009/ScreenToGif/ScreenToGif/Readme.md

 ♠ When using the capture option "Capture a frame only when something changes on screen" and moving the recording window, the recording will glitch.
 ♠ The Previous/Next repeat buttons are only triggering the events once (because of the command).
 ♠ Capturing with DirectX using a screen not in landscaped mode results in a rotated frame.

+### Behavior

+Normal (via recording):
+    RecordingProject -> CachedProject -> ProjectViewModel -> Project.stg
+Importing project or media:
+    CachedProject -> ProjectViewModel -> Project.stg
+Skipping edit:
+    RecordingProject -> Project.stg

+RecordingProject:
+    Created by recorders, fast and direct to point.

+    Structure:
+        PropertiesCache
+        FrameCache
+        EventCache

+CachedProject
+    In use by the editor.
+    Should handle two-way comunication with ViewModel.

+    Structure:
+        PropertiesCache
+        Tracks
+            FrameSequenceCache
+            CursorCache
+            KeyCache
+            Other caches